30 Hours of Free Childcare: From September 2025

 When to Apply for 30 Hours Free Childcare

-You can apply from when your child is 2 years and 36 weeks.
-The free hours start from the term after your child's 3rd birthday.
+You can apply from when your child is 23 weeks old.
+Your eligibility begins the term after your child turns 9 months old.

 Here’s a simple guide to when you can apply and when your child’s free hours start: